Unstructured-IO/unstructured/docs/source/platforms/platform_sources/amazon_s3_source.rst

   - ``Token``: If required, enter the security token for temporary access.
   - ``Endpoint URL``: Specify a custom URL if you connect to a non-AWS S3 bucket.

-- **Additional Settings**
+4. **Additional Settings**

   - Check ``Anonymous`` if you are connecting to a bucket with public access and don’t want to associate the connection with your account.
   - Check ``Recursive`` if you want the platform to ingest data from sub-folders within the bucket.

-- **Submit**.
+5. **Submit**.
 After filling in the necessary information, click 'Submit' to create the Source Connector.
-The newly completed Amazon S3 source connector will be listed on the “Sources” page.
+The newly completed connector will be listed on the Sources dashboard.